 Cognitive science is the scientific study of the mind with the goal of understanding the nature of thought.
 Students learn the ways in which converging sources of evidence may be integrated to discover the mechanisms underlying the complex adaptive properties of human cognition.
 The major in cognitive science gives a broad foundation in this interdisciplinary field, encompassing cognitive psychology, linguistics, artificial intelligence, neuroscience, and related disciplines.
 Required introductory courses survey basic phenomena and approaches; basic methodology courses impart the methods of cognitive science; core courses provide foundations of disciplines within cognitive science; and elective courses allow students to pursue more advanced study in particular disciplines.
 A proseminar focuses on ongoing research in the field by Northwestern faculty.

-For additional information about the Program in Cognitive Science see the program director.
+For additional information about the Program in Cognitive Science contact the Program Assistant.

 COG_SCI 202-0 Evaluating Evidence (1 Unit) Introduction to evaluation of qualitative and quantitative evidence across science, politics, society, health, education, and industry.
 Social Behavioral Sciences Distro Area